pdecampossouza/IfnnApache/README.md

 ---

-## 8. A Roadmap for the Thesis
+## 🗺️ 8.
+A Roadmap for the Thesis

-This project enables the student (Lucas) to investigate:
+This project enables the student to investigate:

 - the dynamic behaviour of Apache project data
 - when and how drift occurs